smithjd/sql-pet/README.md

   + [On UNIX flavors](https://docs.docker.com/install/#supported-platforms)

-* Verify that it's running on your machine with

-     `$ docker -v`

-* From the directory that contains this repo, open a terminal, run `docker-compose`.
-Your container will be named `sql-pet_postgres9_1`:

-     `$ docker-compose up`

-* Use `test_postgres.Rmd` to demonstrate that you have a persistent database by uploading `mtcars` to Postgres, then stopping the Docker container, restarting it, and finally determining that `mtcars` is still there.
+* Use [src\test_postgres.Rmd](src\test_postgres.Rmd) to demonstrate that you have a persistent database by uploading `mtcars` to Postgres, then stopping the Docker container, restarting it, and finally determining that `mtcars` is still there.

-* In another terminal session, use the `stop` command to stop the container (and the Postgres database).
-You should get a 0 return code.
-If you forgot to disconnect from Postgres in R, you will get a 137 return code.

-    `$ docker-compose stop`

-* When you have time explore the Postgres environment by browsing around inside the Docker command with a shell
+* When you have time explore the Postgres environment it's worth browsing around inside the Docker command with a shell.
+(Later you might come back to study this [ROpensci Docker tutorial](https://ropenscilabs.github.io/r-docker-tutorial/))

+  + To run the Docker container that contains Postgres, you can enter this from a command prompt:

     `$ docker exec -ti sql-pet_postgres9_1 sh`